noahsmiths/orientation/docker/0_docker.md

  4. Build our program.
  5. Run it.

 For the sake of this example, there exists a repository with a sample program already written linked [here](https://github.com/noahsmiths/Docker-Hello-World-Example).
-If you want to try Docker out and follow along, clone the repo and edit the included Dockerfile according to the following steps.
+If you want to try Docker out and follow along, make sure you've installed and started Docker Desktop, and that `docker` is accessible from your command line.
+Then, clone the repo and open the included Dockerfile.

-Now, let's translate those instructions into an equivalent Dockerfile!
+Now, let's translate those steps into an equivalent Dockerfile!

 ## Dockerfile

 ### 1. Install the correct version of Node.
 Now, you might be thinking: If we're building this image from the ground up, what's our starting point?
 What are we even building from?

 The answer is a **base image**!
 An image is just a snapshot of some environment, so what we can do is take one that already exists as a base, add on our changes, and then we'll have an image that does exactly what we need.
 Luckily for us, the good people over at Node made us an image conveniently named `node` that includes everything you need to run a Node program.
 Specifically, we want to use version 20, so we can append it to the name with a semicolon, like this `node:20`.

 Now, in our Dockerfile, we use the `FROM` instruction to tell Docker what image to use as the base, like this: